-Muslim women, our believing sisters, should beware of blindly following Western liberal societies and customs that ruin the natural order of relationships and the traditional family unit.
-These societies seek to enslave their populations wherein some people are enslaved by others, and where the worship of Allah is seen as irrelevant; so they busy the people with short-term worldly ambitions and gathering wealth; and with pastimes such as drinking, nightclubbing, one-night stands, visiting bars, Netflix, watching endless sports on TV, attending concerts, gossipping and frivolity―yet with all of this “fun”, they have the highest rates of depression, drug-abuse, self-harm and suicide in the world among men and women!
-They promote radical feminism that encourages and cajoles women from a young age to compete with men, to behave like them and to make success in the workplace their primary goal.
-They are encouraged to put their “careers” first and not worry about marriage, motherhood or building a family.
-All this is taking place at the same time as the sexual exploitation of women continues to rise!
+Muslim (believing) women should beware of following Western liberal societies and customs that have ruined the natural order of relationships and the traditional family unit.
+These societies program their populations through education, social and news media.
+Most people are unaware, enslaved, and not truly free.
+They are taught that worshipping only One God and learning about the Prophet Muhammad ﷺ is a waste of time.
+So, they busy the people with short-term worldly pleasures, the pursuit of wealth, and entertainment such as following the lives of film actors and singers, one-night stands, visiting bars and nightclubs, watching endless movies and sports events, gossip and frivolity―yet with all of this fun, the West has the highest rates of depression, drug abuse, self-harm and suicide in the world among young (‘Gen Z’) men and women.
+The West promotes radical feminism that encourages women from a young age to compete with men, to behave like them and to make success in the workplace their primary goal.
+They are taught to put their careers first and not worry about marriage, motherhood or building a family.
+All of this is taking place at the very same time as the sexual exploitation of women in the West continues to rise!

 SKY NEWS: Monday 17 August 2020 13:41, UK